tzuan16/BrainTumorClassification/docs/index.md

+## Previous work

+Our project was inspired by [Deep Residual Learning for Image Recognition (K. He et al., 2016)](https://arxiv.org/pdf/1512.03385.pdf).
+We wanted to test and compare the efficiency of the ResNet-50 neural network, both pre-trained and non-pre-trained versions, trained on the [Brain Tumor Classification (MRI)](https://figshare.com/articles/dataset/brain_tumor_dataset/1512427?file=7953679) dataset with variations and optimizations.

 ## Results
 Initially, we ran ResNet with no momentum and weight decay, which resulted in the network being overfitted to our training dataset.
 We got ~99% of training accuracy